25th September, 2024

 The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 Schedule 1

 This doesn't always mean you need to report twice.
-But if you know it's going to take you a few days to get the RIDDOR report completed, but you could report the incident sooner, you should.
-10 days is a maximum, but to comply with the 'without delay' aspect, you need to report as soon as you can.
+But if you know it's going to take you a few days to get the RIDDOR report completed, and you could report the incident sooner, you should.

 15 Days

-Sometimes, you get a bit longer to report under RIDDOR.
-You get 15 days.
-This is only in one specific case.
-Where a person at work is incapacitated for more than seven consecutive days after a work-related accident (known as an over 7-day injury), then you get the extra time to report.
+But this is only in one specific case.
+Where a person at work is incapacitated for more than seven consecutive days after a work-related accident (known as an over 7-day injury).

 So, if someone is off work following an accident, it's worth keeping an eye on how long they are unable to carry out their normal work.
 And be ready to submit your RIDDOR report if needed.
 15 days is the maximum and, in practice, the regulations require this to be reported as soon as practicable.